 And as processes evolve, so do the risks.
 Modern criminals have gotten smarter in developing various fraudulent schemes that aim to collect personal information and aid in identity or monetary theft.

-When you unknowingly choose a partner (such as a supplier) which is engaged in illegal activity, not only do you risk substantial financial loss, but you could also end up harming your reputation.
+When you unknowingly choose a partner (such as a wholesale supplier) that is engaged in illegal activity, not only do you risk substantial financial loss, but you could also end up harming your reputation.
 No one wants their business associated with a criminal organization.

 So, what can you do to ensure that your supplier is legitimate and exactly who they say they are?
 What steps can you take to verify their business?